 Enable High Heart Rate Notifications

-These notifications are turned off automatically when you first start up your Apple Watch.
-However, here are the steps you need to take to enable them:
+These notifications are turned off automatically when you first start your Apple Watch.
+You can adjust these settings in the Watch’s Settings app or in the iPhone’s Watch app.

-After you have selected the threshold, then there is nothing else that you will need to do.
+After you have selected the threshold, there is nothing else you need to do.
 In the future, if your heart rate ever passes your set threshold, your Apple Watch notifies you.

-On the bright side, this notification only occurs if you are not working out or engaging in physical activity for at least 10 minutes.
+You only see this notification if you are not working out or engaging in physical activity for at least 10 minutes.

 Keep it to 120 bpm